b-it-bots/mas_domestic_robotics/README.md

      git config --global user.name "Your Name Here"

 Git also saves your email address into the commits you make.
-We use the email address to associate your commits with your GitHub account:

      git config --global user.email "your-email@youremail.com"